An olive green home with a terracotta roof, displaying distinctive exterior design elements.

 • Cost to maintain and repair the building

-But did you know that you can also write off much of what you pay to run your real estate investment business?
+But did you know that you can also write off some of what you pay to run your real estate investment business?
 Qualified business expenses may include, but aren’t limited to:

 • Advertising